Skip to main content

 This collection consists of over 20,000 original cartoons drawn by Charlie Daniel during his career as the editorial cartoonist at the Knoxville Journal (from 1958) and the Knoxville News-Sentinel (from 1992).
 In these cartoons, Daniel has offered comments upon life in general and politics in particular, through a cast of characters that includes – in addition to real people – Rosie the diner cook, Elmo Smidlap the everyman, and someone who looks remarkably like the artist himself.
 The cartoons look at topics from holidays and local charity events to national scandals and international conflicts.

-Series I: Causes covers situations such as the weather and holidays, voter apathy, drug use, family life, television, education in general, the postal service, driving, the space program, and crime.
-There are three folders with his tributes to celebrities upon their deaths, and a folder of cartoons poking fun at himself.
+Series I: Causes includes cartoons that cover situations such as the weather and holidays, voter apathy, drug use, family life, television, education in general, the postal service, driving, the space program, and crime.
+There are also cartoons of Daniel's tributes to celebrities upon their deaths and drawing poking fun at himself.

-Series II: Sports includes football, basketball, and baseball, as well as assorted other sports.
-It looks at the Olympics, steroid scandals, and local teams.
-There are three boxes of cartoons about University of Tennessee sports, including coaches, rivalries, and scalpers at Neyland Stadium.
+Series II: Sports includes cartoons on football, basketball, baseball, and other sports.
+They cover topics like the Olympics, steroid scandals, and local teams.
+This includes Daniel's cartoons about University of Tennessee sports, coaches, and rivalries.

-Series IV: Knoxville and Knox County presents a wide swath of local history through the lens of humor and quirky insights.
+Series IV: Knoxville and Knox County presents a wide swath of local history through the lens of Daniel's humor and quirky insights.
 There are cartoons about political corruption, bootlegging and liquor raids, mayors and other local politicians, and the long history of annexation and government consolidation.
-There are many cartoons about the 1982 World’s Fair, especially the less savory aspects of the process and event.
-Besides problems such as air quality and road construction, there are celebrations of charitable giving and the Dogwood Arts Festival.
-And, of course, the intersection if Church and State Streets gets a cartoon poke.
+There are many cartoons about the 1982 World's Fair.
+These cartoons touch on the area's problems such as air quality and road construction alongside celebrations of its attractions like charitable giving, farmers markets and festivals, and public services.

-Series V: Tennessee begins with cartoons about past governors, congressmen, and other politicians before moving to legislative issues such as gambling, medical insurance, redistricting and taxes.
-It also includes state-wide education issues and Smoky Mountain topics, both tourism and pollution.
+Series V: Tennessee begins with cartoons about past governors, congress members, and other state politicians before moving to legislative issues such as gambling, medical insurance, redistricting, and taxes.
+It also includes state-wide education issues and Smoky Mountains-related topics like tourism and pollution.

-Series VI: TVA has cartoons about energy topics, nuclear power, flood control, personnel, financial situations, and political negotiations.
+Series VI: TVA has cartoons about energy, nuclear power, flood control, personnel, financial situations, and political negotiations related to the corporation.

-Series VII: Labor and Unions looks at strikes, struggles, laws, and personnel for various types of industries and businesses.
-Walter Reuther, George Meany and Jimmy Hoffa were each popular enough topics to justify folders devoted to them.
+Series VII: Labor and Unions includes cartoons that look at strikes, struggles, laws, and personnel for various types of industries and businesses.

-Series VIII: Taxes and Economy includes financial issues that aren’t tied to a particular president, to the state of Tennessee, or to Knoxville or Knox County.
-There are jokes about tax returns and April 15, Alan Greenspan, the federal budget in general, consumers’ issues, and the farming industry.
+Series VIII: Taxes and Economy includes cartoons on financial issues that are not specifically tied to a particular president, the state of Tennessee, or Knoxville or Knox County.
+Topics include tax returns and Tax Day, the federal budget, consumer issues, inflation, and more.

-Series IX: National Politics is the largest series in this collection.
-It begins by looking at government in general, with jokes about political parties, campaigning, congress, and various departments and agencies.
-It then turns to each president’s term of office and the topics that dominated that time.
+Series IX: National Politics begins with cartoons looking at the U.S. government in general, with commentary on political parties, campaigning, Congress, and various departments and agencies.
+It then turns to specific presidents and the topics that dominated their terms of office.
 Cartoons about particular campaigns are interspersed between presidential terms.
-After the presidents, there are a few politicians whose perennial careers defied chronological placement, and then a section about various states and regions of the country.
+Lastly, there are a few politicians whose perennial careers defied chronological placement, and finally a section about various states and regions of the country outside of Tennessee.
+This series is the largest in the collection.

-Series XI: Chronological is organized by date beginning in 2008 and runs through the current cartoons.
-The majority of these cartoons were digitized by the News-Sentinel and so are organized by publication date instead of by topic.
+Series XI: Chronological begins with cartoons created in 2008 and moves forward.
+These have been digitized by the Knoxville News-Sentinel and so are organized by publication date instead of by topic.

 Series XII: An addition of editorial cartoons, dating from the late 1950s to 2003.
 These cartoons are organized by publication date within each year and cover various topics.